shouptech/tempgopher/README.md

 * `Invert heating switch` - If set to `true`, the heating will be ON when the switch is LOW.
 This should usually be `false`, so that is the default
 * `Enable verbose logging` - If set to `true`, TempGopher will display in the console every thermostat reading.
 This can be quite verbose, so the default is `false`.
 * `Write data to an Influx database?` - Whether or not to configure an Influx database
+* `Enable user authentication?` - Whether or not to enable authentication

 ## Example configuration script